jerela/Godosim/README.md

 When you first run the binary, it will generate a config file for you as described [here](/docs/CONFIGURATION.md).
 Edit the paths in the configuration file to match your file system.
 You will need to download the following files:
 1. skin meshes
+	- see [Releases](missinglink
 2. textures compatible with the skin meshes
+	- you have to register and accept the license agreement to download them from the [BEDLAM project site](https://bedlam.is.tue.mpg.de/)
 3. HDRI backgrounds
+	- you can download these from [Poly Haven](https://polyhaven.com/hdris)
 4. OpenSim-compatible musculoskeletal model
 5. OpenSim-compatible kinematics file